How to Overclock the GPU for Games (2023 Update)

 Yes, it is safe to overclock your PC.
 With the current technological and material design and processing, overclocking will go beyond the limits of the system requirements.

-There will not be hardware damages by over-clocking.
+There will not be hardware damage by over-clocking.
 The main problem with overclocking is that the temperature of the GPU will increase during the overclocking.

 Normally, people can overclock the GPU to make the game run faster.
 If you want to play Fortnite or Minecraft with improved performance, you can overclock games at an appropriate level.